UltraStar-Deluxe/ultrastar-play.github.io/README.md

 # UltraStar Play GitHub Pages
 This website is created using [nextjs](https://nextjs.org/).

-The source are in `usplay-website-nextjs`.
-After installing [nodejs](https://nodejs.org/), you use the following commands inside the nextjs project folder:
+After installing [nodejs](https://nodejs.org/), you use the following commands:

 - npm install
     - Install all required packages